Contributed Story: Inside Look at Business in China

 Where I worked, salesmen didn’t share information with other salesmen because they feared their lead would be taken.
 Lower level employees weren’t even allowed to have cell phone numbers on their business cards.
 This was to prevent them from usurping management and working out special deals with the factory and customers.

 The most closely guarded secrets of any Chinese manufacturer are its product specs.
-My informational sessions about the company’s flagship agricultural machinery seemed like they were taken from Wikipedia.
+My informational sessions about the company’s machinery seemed like they were taken from Wikipedia.
 My inquiries, as part of a first step to try and differentiate the product from others in the market, went nowhere.
-Questions about the composition of the steel and gearing ratios were deflected at first, but when I persisted were ultimately answered with, “It’s a secret.”
+Questions about the composition of the steel and gearing ratios were deflected at first.
+I persisted and was told, “It’s a secret.”

-At the Chinese company where I worked, engineers were not hired based on competence, but whether they could be trusted.
+Engineers were not hired based on competence, but whether they could be trusted.
 Factory hands were overstaffed and given narrow roles to keep them from knowing too much.
-And salesmen were told as little as possible about the machines.
+Salesmen were told as little as possible about the machines.
 The less employees know at a Chinese company, the less capable they are of defecting and setting up shop themselves.

 Because this is exactly what can be seen all over China, in every industry, particularly those with less state involvement and fewer barriers to entry.
-At least a dozen factories were selling the exact same agricultural machinery as ours - down to the color – in a town just outside of Shanghai.
-The “outbreak monkey” of the technology probably copied an outdated model of one of the European majors in the area.
-From there the shameless copying spread north to Zhejiang, with fewer, more recently established companies.
+At least a dozen factories were selling the exact same agricultural machinery as ours – down to the color.
+The “outbreak monkey” of the technology probably copied an outdated model of one of the European majors in Shanghai.
+From there the copying spread to Zhejiang and beyond.
 Our factory manufactured a third-generation copy.
-When there were shortfalls in production, the difference was made up by ordering machines from another Zhejiang company.
+When there were shortfalls in production, the difference was made up by ordering machines from a Zhejiang company.
 Why not?
 It’s the same thing anyway.

-Our boss was right; it was German technology.
-Our contact at the factory, Martin Zhang, was actually Martin [German surname] – a bona fide German engineer – using his wife’s surname.
+Our boss was right – it was German technology.
+Our contact at the factory, Martin Zhang, was actually a German engineer using his wife’s surname.
 He had a couple dozen workers cranking out first-rate machines for export.
-His pregnant Chinese wife helped with management and administrative duties.
+His Chinese wife helped with management and administrative duties.

 Sometimes the extent of the copying caught me by surprise.
 Once a Chinese manager dropped a 50-page document on my desk and asked, “What is this?”
 It had the bauhinia flower symbol of Hong Kong in its letterhead, thus was in English.
 Beneath that: ‘COURT SUMMONS‘.
 Our company’s Hong Kong entity was being sued by a Japanese novelty watchmaker for copying its designs.
 “Do they have a case?” the manager asked.